 Sustain this sound together.

 See what subtle motions will effect the sound.

 make a narrative.

 Have another person roll a rock up and down you back,

 roll a rock up and down their back.

 8:00 PM on October 26th was the first performance with the River Rock Ensemble.
 This river was scored with a map of CalArts with geographically linked events that the performers played with their rocks.
 Players flowed as a group throughout the halls with each region representing different behaviors of a river.

 A similar score was used at 9PM, which included the use of voice along with playing the rocks.

-10:30 PM on October 26th.
-The third performance that evening with the River Rock Ensemble.
+At 10:30 PM was the third performance, Amorphous River.
 This river was scored with a generative score of constructed rules that use the behavior of other performers to determine what each performer does.
-The score has a map showing the locations at Calarts the performers could move to.
+The score has a map showed only the limits of the campus of where the players could move to.
 Each performer needed to keep within 5 feet of one another, each performer needed to keep all other performers with in eyesight.
 The movements and excitement level of other performers is taken into account of ones actions.
 If you want the river more active or less active you can judge the behavior off of others.
 Each person can replicate others actions that they like, also each performer can make actions and see if they will be reverberated.